unicornlab-brylleg/ultimate-react-app-template/README.md

 1. Clone repository - `git clone https://github.com/BrylleGomez/ultimate-react-app.git`
 2. Rename folder name - for MacOS/Linux: `mv ultimate-react-app-template <your-desired-folder-name>`
 3. Navigate to project folder and delete .git folder and .gitignore file - for MacOS/Linux: `rm -rf .git` and `rm .gitignore`
+4. Install packages via `yarn install` or `yarn`
-4. Initialize git in the repository, add .gitignore with the below contents, add desired remote repository as remote, and push initial commit to new remote.
+5. Initialize git in the repository, add .gitignore with the below contents, add desired remote repository as remote, and push initial commit to new remote.

 ##### Sample .gitignore
 ```